This post may contain affiliate links. Please see disclosure policy here.

 - Trim off the large obvious pieces of fat that run along the side of the meat

-- Cut strips less than 1 inch wide
+- Cut cubes less than 1 inch wide

 - If you see anymore large chunks of fat, gristle or long silvery membranes cut them off